xnqmmd/xnqgit/readme.txt

-  xnq loves study,if you love study then it will love your heart.
+   XNQ loves study,if you love study then it will love you.